 They don’t act for tourists.
 With some luck, you may also be able to visit one of their villages.
 They usually leave their old villages and build new ones.
 You may also communicate with them if your tour guide is familiar with them.
 Don’t forget to buy their exceptional handmade souvenirs!

 Twyfelfontein is home to one of Africa’s largest rock artworks.
 Twyfelfontein’s rock art carvings are the biggest and most significant in Africa, with over 2500 petroglyphs in various styles.
 There are a lot of animals, wildlife footprints, and abstract patterns here; however, You can’t observe much of human figures.

 Elephants, rhinos, giraffes, and lions are among the animals portrayed in the carvings, but they are no longer present in the region.
-The San (a group of indigenous populations) formed these numerous rock illustrations and rock carvings with the help of no metal tools.
+The San (a group of indigenous populations) formed numerous rock illustrations and rock carvings with the help of no metal tools.
 Quartz devices are assumed to have been used alternatively.

 In 1952, Twyfelfontein was classified as a national heritage.
 Twyfelfontein was outlined as a UNESCO World Heritage Site in 2007, the very first recognition of Namibia.
-After this recognition, more tours are available to this area.
+After this recognition, more tours are available in this area.
 You can take a tour with local guides who will tell you about the carvings and the history behind them.

 Damara Living Museum

 The Damara Living Museum is located approximately 10 kilometers north of the iconic Twyfelfontein rock carvings site.
 This is Namibia’s first conventional Damara plan, having opened in February 2010.
 There is no other place in Namibia or other societies where you can encounter traditional Damara culture like this.